-In the attached Business Plan we have an overview of our achievements to date, and our agenda for the current year.
+Upon request, we will send our Business Plan, were we have an overview of our achievements to date, and our agenda for the current year.

 Since the launch of the brands, we had great feed-back from customers and and manage to prove commercial value of our products by selling online and in pop-ups, even before approaching retailers.